iDigBio/2015-03-09-workshop-field2db/apis.md

 http://json.org

 It's not that scary.
-Take a look at the output from the API call we made earlier with a little formatting:
+Take a look at the output from the API call we made earlier with a little formatting to make is easier to read:

 ```
 {